GitauHarrison/notes/search/implement_elasticseach.md

 The key things that your application will need to have are:
 - A model or models used to store user data (`Post` model has been used in the sample project)
 - A form that allows users to post something
-- A page that displayes all the data users posted in the app
+- A page that displays all the data users posted in the app

 Your navigation bar does not necessarily need to have a search form as seen in the image above.
-In a section below, we will learn how to add one such that it will available across all web pages of the app.
+In a subsequent section below, we will learn how to add one such that it will available across all web pages of the app.

 ## Understanding Elasticsearch

-In the [localhost installation guide](install_elasticsearch_localhost.md), you learnt how to install and configure Elasticsearch.
+In the [localhost installation guide](install_elasticsearch_localhost.md), you learned how to install and configure Elasticsearch.
 We will need the Python client library while managing it, so make sure you install it in your virtual environment too:

 ```python
 (venv)$ pip3 install elasticsearch && pip3 freeze > requirements.txt